SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

   * QUIC CID mapping
   * ICMP messages

-## System-Considerations
+## System Considerations

 REQ-PRIVACY-ADDITIONAL:
-: An on-path observer obtains no additional information about the IP packet.
+: An on-path observer obtains (or gleans) no additional information about the IP packet.

 REQ-SIGNALING-AVOIDANCE:
-: Leveraging previous experience {{?RFC9049}}, the folliwing is not required to make use of the collaborative signaling:
+: Leveraging previous experience {{?RFC9049}}, the following is not required to make use of the collaborative signaling:

   * Reveal the application identity.
   * Expose the application cause (or 'reason') to signal metadata.
-  * Reveal server identity.
+  * Reveal the server identity.
   * Inspect client-to-server encrypted payload by network elements.

 REQ-ISP-SCALE:
-: The metadata other state information that a wireless router has to maintain for each additional media flow it handles should be very low or none.
+: The metadata and any other related state information that a network element (router) has to maintain for each additional flow it handles should be very low or none.

 REQ-SIGNAL-VALIDATION: